-Use thi s checklist to ensure that you have included all of the required elements in your essay.
+Use this checklist to ensure that you have included all of the required elements in your essay.

 I introduced the topic of poison.

+I clearly defined "poison" and described a range of effects poison can have on different organisms.

+I only included relevant information.

-I defined "poison."
-I clearly named three poisons and described the plants or animals that use them and their effects.
-I included a labeled illustration of each plant or animal, including poison delivery methods.
-I only included relevant information about the three poisons, the plants or animals that use them, and their effects.
-I used information from "The Power of Poison as Medicine" to explain poisons, the plants or animals that use them, and their effects in detail.
-I used information from The Power of Poison exhibition to explain poisons, the plants or animals that use them, and their effects in detail.
-I used academic, non-conversational tone and language.
-I included a conclusion at the end.
-I proofread my essay for grammar and spelling errors.
+- The information I presented is accurate. - All of the information I presented addresses the effects poison can have on different organisms. - I used science vocabulary correctly. - I used information from the reading "The Power of Poison as Medicine" to explain the topic in detail.

+I used information from the exhibition to explain the topic in detail.

+- I used academic, non-conversational tone and language. - I included a conclusion at the end. - I proofread my essay for grammar and spelling errors.